ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

 .. note::

-  The assignment of a cause of death should be independent of the decision of whether the simulant died.
+  The assignment of a cause of death should be *independent* of the decision of whether the simulant died.
+That is, a new random number should be generated to sample from the above probability distribution for cause of death, independent of the number compared with the mortality hazard to determine whether the simulant dies.

 Cause of death *with* LBWSG included
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~